Thailand

 Grooming

-The short, single-layer coat is among the lowest-maintenance in the cat world.
-A weekly wipe-down with a soft rubber grooming glove or a damp chamois cloth is sufficient to remove loose hair and polish the coat to its characteristic silver glow.
+The short, single-layer coat is low-maintenance.
+A weekly wipe-down with a soft rubber grooming glove or a damp chamois cloth is sufficient to remove loose hair and polish the coat to its characteristic silver sheen.
 The Korat sheds very little, which is a meaningful practical advantage.

 Stability